By Deepa Seetharaman and Ben Klayman

 Excluding one-time items, Ford posted adjusted third quarter earnings of 45 cents per share, 7 cents better than the average estimate of analysts polled by Thomson Reuters I/B/E/S.

-Also during the call, Mulally said he would "be pleased" to fulfill his commitment to stay at Ford until at least the end of 2014.
+Also during the call, Mulally said he would "be pleased" to fulfil his commitment to stay at Ford until at least the end of 2014.
 Whether he leaves earlier than planned has been the subject of much debate over the last two months.

 During the call, Mulally declined to say whether he has been in touch with Microsoft about the job.
 Microsoft CEO Steve Ballmer said in August he plans to retire within 12 months.